SwEng-group-2-2024/distributed-queue-system/README.md

 ## Information

 This project requires us to create a distributed queue API and a web app to interface it with.

+Currently, the technologies we are going to be using are undecided.